 Fundamental Concepts on Corporate Governance

-To realize the ongoing enhancement of corporate value and maintain the trust of all of its stakeholders, including shareholders, the Noevir Holdings Group has positioned corporate governance as a key management issue.
+To continually enhance corporate value and realize a corporation that is trusted by all of its stakeholders, including shareholders, the Noevir Group (“the Group” or “the Company”) has positioned corporate governance as a key management issue.
 Accordingly, the Group has developed a robust management structure while strengthening auditing functions to ensure strict compliance with laws, regulations and corporate ethics as well as its articles of incorporation.
-Moreover, the Group has set up internal control and risk management systems, both of which are constantly upgraded.
+Moreover, the Group works on maintaining systems for internal control and risk management.

 Corporate Governance Policy